 Our personal favorite, for obvious reasons, recoup uses 2 teaspoons of pressed organic ginger in every bottle, the same amount used in clinical studies to support muscle recovery, digestion and immunity.
 Ginger is known as a powerful anti-inflammatory, which can help ease muscle soreness and reduce painful inflammation after a workout.

 Drink a recoup within an hour after a work out to feel the restorative effects.
 It can also be consumed first thing in the morning or during your afternoon slump since ginger is naturally energizing and can help aid digestion.
-Recoup comes in ginger-powered 3 flavors: Watermelon + Blood Orange, Pineapple + Coconut and Cucumber + Lemon.
+Recoup comes in three ginger-powered flavors: Watermelon + Blood Orange + Ginger, Pineapple + Coconut + Ginger and Lemon + Lime + Ginger.
+Try them all with a Variety Pack.

 Cold-pressed ginger juice with honey and lemon.
 These simple and powerful 2 oz shots are made in Brooklyn and can be shot straight or mixed with warm water for a healthy pick-me-up.